-Install a certified filter that reduces lead in drinking water on each drinking water outlet, maintain and replace such filters at least as frequently as provided for in the manufacturer's instructions.
+Each school that receives a grant under this section shall Install a certified filter that reduces lead in drinking water on each drinking water source that will be used for consumption and maintain and replace such filters at least as frequently as provided for in the manufacturer's instructions.

-3. Sec.
-4 (3); Lines 64 - 67: Filters described in paragraph (c) of subdivision (1) of this subsection and any replacement filters shall be certified as compliant with NSF/ANSI 53-2017 and shall incorporate an integral performance indication device as specified in section 6.1 of NSF/ANSI 53-2017.
+3. Subsection 4 (2); Lines 47 - 54: "The filters installed initially and any replacement filters shall be certified as compliant with NSF International/American National Standards Institute (ANSI) Standard 53-2017, "Drinking Water Treatment Units - Health Effects", published by NSF International, and shall incorporate an integral performance indication device as specified in section 6.1 of NSF/ANSI standard 53-2017, or any more stringent requirements adopted thereafter."